ministryofjustice/moj-frontend/docs/patterns/confirm-an-action/_overview.md

 There are 4 pattern variations:

-1 'Success' screen only.
+- 'Success' screen only.
-2 'Confirm action' screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/).
+- 'Confirm action' screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/)
-3 'Confirm action' screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/) and [GOV.UK textarea](https://design-system.service.gov.uk/components/) for users to explain more.
+- 'Confirm action' screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/) and [GOV.UK textarea](https://design-system.service.gov.uk/components/) for users to explain more
-4 'Confirm action' screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/), [GOV.UK radios](https://design-system.service.gov.uk/components/radios/) and a [GOV.UK textarea](https://design-system.service.gov.uk/components/textarea/) conditionally revealed for users to explain more.
+- 'Confirm action' screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/), [GOV.UK radios](https://design-system.service.gov.uk/components/radios/) and a [GOV.UK textarea](https://design-system.service.gov.uk/components/textarea/) conditionally revealed for users to explain more

 You may need to create further variations depending on user needs.
 For example, in the 'Non-standard crime claims (NSCC)' service in LAA there's a variation of a confirmation screen with details in a summary list, checkboxes for the user to select multiple options, and a textarea for users to provide further explanation.